Is Walking Exercise? 18 Answers to Your Walking for Fitness Questions

 A Walking Habit that Works for You

 In conclusion, I give you my best wishes in creating and maintaining a walking habit that works for you.
-While it may seem overwhelming at first, these are some great questions to consider, and to keep a note of in case you need to reference them after you have started your walking routine.
+While it may seem overwhelming at first, these are some great questions to consider and to keep a note of in case you need to reference them after you have started your walking routine.

 Consider your shoes so you are able to be comfortable during your walks.
-Also, remember that changing up your pace and your incline, and even walking backwards can help keep your muscles guessing and increase the number of calories and amount of fat you are able to burn.
+Also, remember that changing up your pace and your incline, and even walking backward can help keep your muscles guessing and increase the number of calories and amount of fat you are able to burn.

 Get your walking over with in the morning so you can continue on with your healthy habits for the rest of the day.
 Start small, but work your way up to longer walks as you get accustomed to the exercise.

 Do you have any comments or additional questions about walking for exercise?

 Share your experience with walking and what has worked for you in the past to help keep you going and maintain this healthy habit.
 Help others discover why they should be using their ability to walk to their advantage as well!